grafana/writers-toolkit/docs/sources/get-started/_index.md

 ### 2. Create the structure

 1. Add documentation to your GitHub repository.
-   Add a `docs/sources` directory to your repository, if it doesn’t already exist.
+   Add a `docs/sources` directory to your repository, if it doesn't already exist.

 1. Create the folders and structure.
    Use the content framework for consistency across product documentation.